arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

     Internally, **bluealsa-aplay** does not perform any audio transformations nor streams mixing.
 If multiple Bluetooth devices are connected it simply opens a new connection to the ALSA PCM device for each stream.
-Selected hardware parameters like sampling frequency and number of channels are taken from the audio profile of a particular Bluetooth connection.
+Selected hardware parameters like sample rate and number of channels are taken from the audio profile of a particular Bluetooth connection.
 Note, that each connection can have a different setup.